SgtVincent/RoboScript/README.md

 Assuming you have installed conda and mamba in your computer.
 Create a new environment with conda-forge and robostack channels:

+**Special tip for CHINESE users: Make sure you have full access to Internet or enable proxy.
+Conda mirrors will NOT work.
+You need to access robostack channel to install ros packages.**

 ```bash
 mamba create -n ros_env
 mamba activate ros_env